Medical Patient Modesty - a non-profit organization to improve patient modesty in medical settings

 Many women care about their modesty and prefer female gynecologists.
 Many female gynecologists will refer their patients to a male gynecologic oncologist and it may take modest female patients off guard because they are so worried about having cancer.
 Women with possible cancers especially ovarian cancer are often vulnerable because they are so worried they could have cancer and they put modesty aside for at least a while until they really think about it.
 Women should not sacrifice their modesty even for cancer or possible cancer.

 Some major cities in the United States do not have a female gynecologic oncologist.
-For example, as of October 2018 there are only two female gynecologic oncologists in the entire state of South Carolina in Charleston.
 Most small towns do not have a gynecologic oncologist so women often have to drive to the closest big city to see a gynecologic oncologist.
 One of the largest cities in America only has two female gynecologic oncologists and many male gynecologic oncologists as of October 2018.
 This poses a serious problem for modest women who want an appointment with a gynecologic oncologist as soon as possible.
 It’s often easier and quicker to schedule an appointment with a male gynecologic oncologist if there are two or three male gynecologic oncologists and only one female gynecologic oncologist at an oncology clinic.
 Sometimes, a female gynecologic oncologist could have a waiting list.

 We encourage all women who have to see a gynecologic oncologist to take the following steps: